Alzheimer's: Helping children understand the disease

 Alzheimer's affects everyone in the family — including the kids.
 Reassure your child with simple, honest explanations of the disease.By Mayo Clinic Staff

-Watching a loved one progress through the stages of Alzheimer's disease can be frightening, even for adults.
+Watching a relative or friend progress through the stages of Alzheimer's disease can be frightening, even for adults.
 Imagine being a child struggling to understand why grandma is acting so strangely or can't remember who you are.
-Know how to explain Alzheimer's to your child and provide comfort.
+Know how to explain Alzheimer's dementia to your child and provide comfort.

 Anticipate your child's questions

 When your child asks questions, respond with simple, honest answers.
 For example:

 - What's wrong with grandma?
 Explain that Alzheimer's is a disease.
 Just as children can get sick, older adults sometimes get an illness that causes them to act differently and to forget things.
 They might look the same on the outside, but their brains are changing on the inside.

 - Doesn't grandpa love me anymore?
 Your child might feel rejected if the person who has Alzheimer's disease no longer recognizes him or her.
 Remind your child that the disease makes it hard to remember things — but that the person can still feel your child's love.

 - Is it my fault?
 If the person who has Alzheimer's accuses your child of some wrongdoing — such as misplacing keys — your child might get upset.
 Explain to your child that the person with Alzheimer's is confused.
 You might explain that it's best not to correct this person because it could make the person upset or frustrated.

 - Will other family members get Alzheimer's?
 Reassure your child that Alzheimer's disease isn't contagious.
 You might explain to an older child that just because a relative has Alzheimer's, it doesn't mean that every family member will get the disease.